Fateicha/docker-data/README.md

 ## Simple Docker image for a data-only container
-- All others containers should access application data through this container.
+- Containers should access this container to get applications data.